pachyderm/pachyderm/README.md

 These ideas lead directly to a system that's much more powerful, flexible and easy to use.

 To process data, you simply create a containerized program which reads and writes to the **local filesystem**.
 You can use _any_ tools you want because it's all just going in a container!
-Pachyderm will take your container and inject data into it by way of a FUSE volume.
+Pachyderm will take your container and inject data into it.
 We'll then automatically replicate your container, showing each copy a different chunk of data.
 With this technique, Pachyderm can scale any code you write to process up to petabytes of data (Example: [distributed grep](http://pachyderm.readthedocs.io/en/latest/getting_started/beginner_tutorial.html)).

 Pachyderm also version controls all data using a commit-based distributed filesystem (PFS), similar to what git does with code.
 Version control for data